DougallPercival/opendataplatform/src/core/gateway/README.md

 building its own URL at runtime, only markup.
 Real, known trade-off: this is technically a third-party cookie (the iframe's origin differs from ui-shell's top-level page origin), which Safari/Firefox block or partition by default and Chrome is moving toward blocking too — where that happens, behavior falls back to exactly the pre-fix gap, not worse.

-Only provably correct end-to-end against `hello-module` (a single self-contained static page); a module with a real multi-file frontend or its own backend calls is the real test this hasn't had yet.
+**Confirmed live, 2026-09-11**, against `homelab-dev`: `hello-module` still has no follow-up requests of its own to prove this against inside a real browser, so the mechanism itself was proven directly with `curl` standing in for "the module's own second request" — mint a token, hit `.../proxy/?token=...` and capture the response, then hit `.../proxy/` again with **no `?token=` at all**, only the cookie jar saved from the first request.
+First response: `200`, with `set-cookie: mp_token_hello-module=...; HttpOnly; Max-Age=182; Path=/modules/hello-module/proxy;
+SameSite=none; Secure` — every attribute `_set_proxy_cookie` asks for, present and correct.
+Second response, cookie-only, zero query param: `200`.
+That's the exact contract a module's own `fetch()` needs.
+Real remaining gap: no actual module with real frontend assets or backend calls of its own has exercised this from inside a browser yet — the server-side mechanism is proven, the third-party-cookie browser-blocking trade-off (above) is not, and won't be until one exists.
 See `app/module_proxy.py`'s own module docstring and `docs/known-issues.md` for the full writeup.

 **Confirmed live, 2026-09-10**, against `homelab-dev`: `curl` against the mint endpoint with a real editor-role token returned a JWT whose decoded claims matched exactly; `curl` against the proxy route